Psalm 78/Diagrams/5

 noun: צָרָה trouble

-Nominal <gloss="deputation of angels bringing disaster">
+Nominal <gloss="by a deputation of angels bringing disaster">

 ConstructChain